Every now and then, there’s a new idea that sees the light of day and captures whole communities of researchers.

 It is now hypothesized that this could have been caused by a meteorite impact, the Clovis meteorite.
 The crater itself is named the Hiawatha Impact Crater.

 Some researchers even believe that this Clovis meteorite was the cause for the disappearance of certain ancient civilizations.
 We studied this topic thoroughly and determined why this hypothesis is very unlikely.

 Why?
-Because it is highly incomplete, even suggestive and not supported by any data.
+Because the hypothesis is flawed, suggestive, assumptive, and not even supported by any data.
 The patterns do not correlate in any logical way.
 We will offer an explanation in this analytical article.

 Recent radar scans showed an anomaly in the bedrock beneath the ice sheet of Northwest Greenland.
 The shape of the anomaly is roughly circular and it is massive, approximately 30 km in diameter.